EnergyMashupLab/NIST-CTS-Agents/src/marketagent/README.md

     -   Market Position Management (see note)

+    -   Maintains the Ledger, the record of cleared (not pending) transactions (see note)

     -   Uses ei2j capabilities for CTS connections

-    -   Maintains the Ledger, which is the record of cleared (not pending) transactions (see note)

     -   (Optional and future) links to wholesale markets